jabaliSK/EG_Phase3/Player Scoring Analytics/README.md

 ## Notes:
 - Make sure to configure `config.json` with your database credentials and necessary settings before running any scripts.
 - Ensure that the necessary libraries are installed using `requirements.txt`.

----

-This README file covers the steps required to run your project effectively, providing a clear overview of each stage and usage instructions.
-Let me know if you'd like to adjust any further details!